kevin-ch-day/Rotterdam/docs/architecture.md

 The scoring model in `platform/android/analysis/static/scoring/risk_score.py` combines weighted static and dynamic metrics into a normalized 0‑100 score with a human‑readable rationale.

+Legacy wrappers for machine learning and risk scoring have been moved to `analysis/archived/`.

 ## API Server

 A FastAPI application under `server/` exposes REST endpoints for submitting jobs, retrieving reports, querying analytics, and system status.
 Middleware adds request IDs and basic authentication/rate limiting.
 Static files for the web UI must reside under the repository's `ui/` directory so they can be mounted at `/ui` and `/static`.